 IN THE WILD

 In Tanzania Pacific Clown Anemone Shrimp are almost always found on Haddon’s Carpet anemones (Stichodactyla haddoni) in Tanzania.
 They are also seen on the Adhesive anemone (Cryptodendrum adhaesium).
 Occasionally we have seen pairs in a Magnificent Anemone (Heteractis magnificae) but this is unusual.
 They are almost always found in pairs and will often hide under the folds of an anemone once they see a diver.
 Being semi transparent one often has to look hard to see them but once one knows what to look for they are easy to spot.
+Recently we have also found them on Actinodendron hansingorum, also known as the Branching anemone or Hell`s fire anemone as pictured below.

 There is some debate as to whether they have a symbiotic relationship with the anemones they reside in or whether the relationship is parasitic.
 They have been observed clipping the host anemones tentacles off and eating them.
 This has led to some experts classifying the relationship as parasitic.
 They almost certainly keep the anemone free of other parasites and it is likely that there is some benefit to the anemone.
+However a study by Fautin, Guo and Hwang found that the benefit may be all the shrimps way

 To prevent the anemone from eating them , they have evolved a specific behavior.
 They coat themselves with mucus from the anemone and once coated the anemone ignores them.
 As they change shells regularly this means that they have to recoat themselves on the shell change.